-A few years ago, I joined over other 30 million Americans who find great thrill in camping, hiking and backpacking every year.
-Its always a thrilling and exciting moment every year.
-The number grows exponentially every year and I often feel sad when I find people who have absolutely no idea how to go camping making all the wrong pre-camping preparations.
+A few years ago, I joined over other 30 million Americans who find great thrill in camping, hiking, kayaking and backpacking every year.
+Its always a thrilling and exciting moment.
+The number grows exponentially and I often feel sad when I find people who have absolutely no idea how to go camping making all the wrong pre-camping preparations.

 They end up frustrated and vow never to camp again.
 Too bad for them.
 Camping is supposed to be a great adventure, not a walk in hell.

 Camping is one of the most gratifying, thrilling, exciting and amazing experience I know.